The Ultimate Guide To Weekend Brunch In KL & PJ

 Prices

-If someone suggests sharing a meal at The St Regis Kuala Lumpur, you know you've been good; the only other time we're as excited to get out of bed is on Christmas morning.
 Sunday Jazz Brunch at The Brasserie pays homage to The St Regis' long-standing relationship with jazz.
 After all, it was at The St Regis New York where musicians congregated during the Jazz Age.
-Taking a page from the quaint markets of France, the set-up encourages diners to stroll from section to section, 'shopping' for fresh seafood from Fine de Claire oysters to house cured salmon.
+Taking a page from the quaint markets of France, the set-up encourages diners to stroll from section to section; stop for Fine de Claire oysters before ending at the cheese aisle.

 Dates